Nxuba Local Municipality

-Nxuba Local Municipality formerly known as Cradock Local Municipality, was an administrative area in the Amatole District of the Eastern Cape in South Africa.
-The Fish River, as it is now called, was first named Nxuba River by King Sandile in the 18th century After municipal elections on 3 August 2016 it was merged into the larger Raymond Mhlaba Local Municipality.
+Nxuba Local Municipality was an administrative area in the Amatole District of the Eastern Cape in South Africa.
+The Fish River, as it is now called, was first named Nxuba River by King Sandile in the 18th century.
+After municipal elections on 3 August 2016 it was merged into the larger Raymond Mhlaba Local Municipality.

 Main places

 The 2001 census divided the municipality into the following main places: